-- Before a node can safely execute a request r with a sequence number s, it will wait until it knows that the decision to execute r with s has been reached and is widely known. - Informally, nodes will collect confirmation messages by sets of at least 2f + 1 nodes to guarantee that that information is sufficiently widely distributed.
+- Correct primaries choose sequence numbers such that they are dense, i.e. if a correct primary proposed s as the sequence number for the last request, then it will use s+1 for the next request that it proposes. - Before a node can safely execute a request r with a sequence number s, it will wait until it knows that the decision to execute r with s has been reached and is widely known. - Informally, nodes will collect confirmation messages by sets of at least 2f + 1 nodes to guarantee that that information is sufficiently widely distributed.

-Definition 25.8 (Accepted Messages).
+Definition 4.8 (Accepted Messages).
 A correct node that is in view v will only accept messages that it can authenticate, that follow the specification of the protocol, whose components can be validated in the same way, and that also belong to view v.

 Proof.
-Let S_1, S_2 each be sets of at least 2f + 1 nodes.
-There are 3f + 1 nodes in total, thus due to the pigeonhole principle the intersection $S_1 \cap S_2$ contains at least f + 1 nodes.
+Let S_1, S_2 each be sets of at least 2f+1 nodes.
+There are 3f+1 nodes in total, thus due to the pigeonhole principle the intersection $S_1 \cap S_2$ contains at least f+1 nodes.
 Since there are at most f faulty nodes, $S_1 \cap S_2$ contains at least 1 correct node.

-25.3 PBFT: Agreement Protocol
+4.3 PBFT: Agreement Protocol